benjaminbrown038/Image-Model-Deployed/README.md

 The steps to know your specific browser version: https://help.zenplanner.com/hc/en-us/articles/204253654-How-to-Find-Your-Internet-Browser-Version-Number-Google-Chrome.

 The ```augment.py``` file uses keras library and ```ImageDataGenerator``` function to create an object that will have augmented techniques.
 This object can be passed to another important function ```flow_from_directory``` which grabs all files from the designated folder.
 The training and testing data is then resaved as augmented images.
-I used

 This is a power tutorial for this augmentation technique by Francois Chollet: https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html.
 This is the tutorial I used for relevant information and steps for my application.

-- Data file contains code that accesses the web to collect along with saving these images

-- Augment file contains code that will access this file to augment, with keras, the files in the folder

-- Model file will get these images and train my model with them
+The ```model.py``` folder holds the model architecture for the CNN.
+Keras is used for the Sequential model along with imported functions Conv2d, MaxPool2D, and Flatten layers to create the model for prediction.

 Future work:

-- Deploying model to cloud using AWS and lambda function
+- Deploying model and data to cloud using AWS and lambda function